miminar/atomic-enterprise-training/eap-latest-setup.md

     - system:serviceaccount:default:registry-account

 ### Creating the registry
-`oadm registry` command will do the rest for us:
+`oadm registry` command will do the rest for you:

 [//]: # (TODO: fix the ca path)
 [//]: # (TODO: fix the image path)